thecodecrate/python-pipeline/tests/spec-001--class-composition-with-partial-classes.md

 class WithAge
 ├── extends ImplementsInterface
 │
-├── + set_age(age)
+├── +set_age(age)
-└── + get_age()
+└── +get_age()
 ```

-The partial interface must also import the interfaces of any other partials it depends on.
+A partial interface must import the interfaces of any other partials it depends on.
 This ensures that all necessary methods and attributes are available.

 In this next trait, `WithAgility`, we import the interface of `WithAgeInterface` because it depends on its methods.